krishnagb2003/abap-programs-vault/README.md

 # ABAP Programs Vault

-A personal web app to store, view, search, and manage your ABAP practice programs.
+A personal web app to store, view, search, and manage your SAP ABAP practice programs.
 Built with Python (Flask) + SQLite backend and a plain HTML frontend.

 ---